-Afghan music school students flown out, headed to Portugal
+More than 100 Afghans from music school flown out of country

 Now its classrooms are empty, its campus guarded by fighters from the Haqqani network, an ally of the Taliban considered a terrorist group by the United States.
 The teachers and 350 students haven’t come back to the school since the Taliban takeover.

-Around 50 students were on the flight out Sunday, including most members of the all-female Zohra orchestra, as well as former students, faculty and relatives.
-The group consists of about one-third of the ANIM community.
+Around 50 students were on the flight out Sunday, including most members of the all-female Zohra orchestra, in addition to former students, faculty and relatives.
+The group of 101 is about one-third of the ANIM community.

 Sarmast is now planning to recreate the school in Portugal, so that the students can continue their education with minimal interruption, and is already looking for ways to secure musical instruments for them as soon as possible.
 He hopes remaining students and faculty members will be leaving on another flight out later this month.